 303 The Spanish Novel.
-F. A study of the Spanish novel from La Celestina to the present requiring the reading and interpretation of selected chapters from outstanding novels as well as of complete works.
+S. A study of the Spanish novel from La Celestina to the present requiring the reading and interpretation of selected chapters from outstanding novels as well as of complete works.
 The emphasis is on the chief characteristics of the various types of novels.
 Conducted in Spanish.
 Prerequisite: 217.
-Not offered 1983-84.
+Mrs. S. Clevenger.

 305 Spanish Poetry.
 F. A study of the characteristics of Spanish poetry by means of extensive readings and detailed examination of the works of the major poets from the Middle Ages to the present.
 Conducted in Spanish.
 Prerequisite: 217.
 Mr. B. Class.
-Not offered 1983-84.

 306 Latin American Poetry.
 F. A study of the history and characteristics of Latin American poetry from the colonial period to the present.
 Conducted in Spanish.
 Prerequisite: 218.
-Not offered 1983-84.
+Not offered 1984-85.

 307 The Latin American Novel.
 S. A study of the novels of Latin America with particular emphasis on those written during the last two centuries.
 Attention is given to the historical setting and to the intrinsic literary value of each novel.
 Conducted in Spanish.
 Prerequisite: 218.
-Mr. B. Class.
+Not offered 1984-85.

 309 Spanish Drama.
 F. A study of the dramatic expression of Spain in the Golden Age and through the post-Civil War era.
 Conducted in Spanish.
 Prerequisite: 217.
-Not offered 1983-84.
+Not offered 1984-85.